PoP-PoPAPI/api-graphql/README.md

 ```

 To enable pretty API endpoint `/api/graphql/`, follow the instructions [here](https://github.com/getpop/api#enable-pretty-permalinks)

+> Note: if you wish to install a fully-working API, please follow the instructions under [Bootstrap a PoP API for WordPress](https://github.com/leoloso/PoP-API-WP) (even though CMS-agnostic, only the WordPress adapters have been presently implemented).

 <!--
 Add the following code in the `.htaccess` file to enable API endpoint `/api/graphql/`: